Do Go On - 541 - The Freedom House Ambulance Service

 That's why I faced it this.

-It's just a cute joke.
+It's just a bit, it's just a cute joke.

 It's just cute.